dzmitry-lahoda/lahoda-xyz/resume/it.md

 * Coded matchmaking and some battle logic.
 * Integrated best practices into the game studio to prevent business losses due to security breaches
 * Facilities migration from paper-based workflow to digital one with the proper hierarchy of work items.
-* Learned from the flat cross-functional team of developers and designers of approx. 10 people in delivering game from Proof of Concept into Release.
+* Delivering game from Proof of Concept into Release.
 * ASP.NET, networking, Orleans, MongoDb

 ### 2017.10 - 2018.10, full-time.
 [Measurement data analyzer](https://www.etas.com/en/products/mda-mda_v8.php) (engineering)